Friends of the Orangutans • 23 Oct 2020

 We argue that the primary reason zoos import, breed and keep exotic animals such as orangutans, chimpanzees and tigers are to lure visitors.
 In mid-September, the president of the Melaka Hang Tuah Jaya Municipal Council (MPHTJ) stated that Melaka Zoo, a zoo two hours south of the Malaysian capital Kuala Lumpur, was attempting to acquire more orangutans to increase visitor numbers.

 Orangutans are highly intelligent and complex animals, and it can be a challenge to meet their needs in captivity.
 Till this day Friends of the Orangutans continue to reveal substandard living conditions of orangutans in Malaysian zoos.

 Legitimate ape sanctuaries that care for rescued orangutans do their best to avoid animals in their care from breeding.
 According to the Center for Great Apes, a sanctuary caring for unreleasable orangutans and chimpanzees, it is irresponsible to intentionally breed great apes and add more individuals to a life of captivity when there are already so many in need of rescue.

-Captive breeding of orangutans is not conservation, and breeding these highly intelligent animals to only keep them captive for life is unethical.
+Captive breeding of orangutans is not conservation, and breeding these sensitive and emotional animals to only hold them captive for life is unethical.
 Zoos around the world should stop breeding orangutans.